zkonduit/ezkl/docs/advanced_security/quantization_backdoors.md

 # EZKL Security Note: Quantization-Induced Model Backdoors

 > Note: this only affects a situation where a party separate to an application's developer has access to the model's weights and can modify them.
 This is a common scenario in adversarial machine learning research, but can be less common in real-world applications.
 If you're building your models in house and deploying them yourself, this is less of a concern.
-If you're building a permisionless system where anyone can submit models, this is more of a concern.
+If you're building a permissionless system where anyone can submit models, this is more of a concern.

 Models processed through EZKL's quantization step can harbor backdoors that are dormant in the original full-precision model but activate during quantization.
 These backdoors force specific outputs when triggered, with impact varying by application.